kriebb/kriebb.github.io/_posts/2025-04-19-enable-developers-to-generate-safe-and-secure-code.md

 # Previously on...

 [In my previous blog post](https://dotnet.kriebbels.me/the-hidden-dangers-of-jsons-hunger-silenced), I wrote about JSON RCE attacks.
 The possibility of such an attack exists, was brought to my attention in a report by [CheckMarx](https://checkmarx.com/cxsast-source-code-scanning/).
 I heard about SAST scans from the product team that I worked with.
-Our team was also briefed about application security by [Wesley Cabus](https://hashnode.com/@wcabus) on a knowledge-sharing moment at a [Xebia | Xpirit Tuesday](https://pages.xebia.com/knowledge-base-times-social-distancing).
+Our team was also briefed about application security by [Wesley Cabus](https://hashnode.com/@wcabus) on a knowledge-sharing moment at a [<code>Xebia | Xpirit</code> Tuesday](https://pages.xebia.com/knowledge-base-times-social-distancing).

 # Context